-Saint Paul United Methodist Church was founded in 1960 as a missional church for the east side of Spartanburg.
+Saint Paul United Methodist Church was founded in 1960 as a missional church, located on the east side of Spartanburg.
 Community

-outreach ministries is at the very heart here at Saint Paul as we are called into Sharing the Love of God and Caring for the Community
+outreach missions are at the very heart here at Saint Paul as we are committed and called into Sharing the Love of God and Caring for

 1320 Fernwood-Glendale Road - Spartanburg - SC - 29307-2304 voice: (864) 582-4040 © 2025 Saint Paul United Methodist Church - All Rights Reserved